 The MST markers in our analysis, including human (HumM2, HF183, BacHum, M. smithii), animal (BacCan, BacCow), ruminant (BacR) and avian (GFD) markers, were not associated with child diarrhoea or growth.
 The accuracy of MST markers in identifying host faeces is imperfect, and sensitivity/specificity values >80% are considered adequate.45 These values are regionally variable, and markers need to be validated to determine their sensitivity and specificity before use in new areas.
 The sensitivity and specificity of human MST markers is limited in low-income country settings where faecal contamination is widespread in the environment and humans share microbiota with animals.46,47 A validation study from 16 countries on six continents found that that the sensitivity of BacHum, BacCow and BacR was 87-92%, while host-specificity was 69% for BacHum, 57% for BacCow and 84% for BacR.48 The studies in our analysis performed setting-specific validation to select the markers with the best demonstrated local performance.
-For the TSC trial, the selected human marker (BacHum) had <50% sensitivity and 78-80% specificity, and it cross-reacted with chicken feces.49 The selected animal marker (BacCow) had 95% sensitivity and 100% specificity.49 For WASH Benefits Bangladesh, the selected HumM2, BacR and GFD markers had >80% sensitivity and specificity tested against local human, chicken/duck, cow and goat faeces.
+For the Total Sanitation Campaign trial, the selected human marker (BacHum) had <50% sensitivity and 78-80% specificity, and it cross-reacted with chicken feces.49 The selected animal marker (BacCow) had 95% sensitivity and 100% specificity.49 For WASH Benefits Bangladesh, the selected HumM2, BacR and GFD markers had >80% sensitivity and specificity tested against local human, chicken/duck, cow and goat faeces.
 For MapSan, the selected human markers (HF183, M. smithii) had 64-71% sensitivity and 67-71% specificity, and they cross-reacted with avian feces.50 The avian GFD marker had 78% sensitivity and 100% specificity.50 A large body of research focused on recreational waters in high-income countries indicates that human MST markers in environmental matrices do not predict gastrointestinal illness.51 Our finding that human or animal markers in the domestic environment were not overall associated with child health outcomes in low-income countries supports recommendations for developing better-performing MST markers that can better distinguish human and specific animal faecal sources in different settings.48 Notably, the avian GFD marker was the only MST marker associated with increased diarrhoea in our analysis, while multiple animal markers (GFD, BacCow, BacR) were associated with reduced linear and ponderal child growth in individual studies.
-Our findings support growing evidence that exposure to animals, specifically poultry, is a major source of enteric pathogen transmission and can contribute to growth faltering in low-income countries.52–58 Our findings of health associations with avian faecal markers also suggest that well-performing MST markers can be a useful tool for detecting zoonotic health risks.
+Our findings support growing evidence that exposure to animals, specifically poultry, is an important source of enteric pathogen transmission and may contribute to growth faltering in low-income countries.52–58 Our findings of health associations with avian faecal markers also suggest that well-performing MST markers can be a useful tool for detecting zoonotic health risks.